gszep/gszep.github.io/projects/interactive-dynamical-systems.md

   <figcaption>Painting initial conditions with your mouse, changing paramters with sliders.</figcaption>
 </figure>

-Code to run the web app is available on GitHub: https://github.com/gszep/reaction-diffusion
+Code to run the web app is [available on GitHub](https://github.com/gszep/reaction-diffusion)

 ### References